jaabberwocky/dataeng_test/README.md

 Display a graph to show the number cases in Singapore over time using the APIs from https://covid19api.com/.

-*Note: please submit screenshots of the dashboard and also export your notebook as html (if you are using python).*
+*Note: please submit screenshots of the dashboard and also export your notebook as pdf (if you are using python).*

 ## Section 5: Machine Learning
 Using the dataset from https://archive.ics.uci.edu/ml/datasets/Car+Evaluation, create a machine learning model to predict the buying price given the following parameters: